Cremorne (NSW)

 Table Chart PROFILE FAQ

-Cremorne features high concentrations of lone person households and group households, with a fairly typical median household size
+Cremorne features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 58.1% of all households, including 22.4% couples with children, 27.5% couples without children, and 7.0% single parent families.
-Non-family households make up the remaining 41.9%, with lone person households at 37.0% and group households comprising 4.8%.
-The median household size is 2.1 people, which matches the Greater Sydney average.
+Family households constitute 58.1% of all households, including 22.4% couples with children, 27.5% couples without children, and 7.0% single parent families.
+Non-family households account for the remaining 41.9%, with lone person households at 37.0% and group households comprising 4.8%.
+The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households